Severance: Blade of Darkness: Legacy

+Re-release

-For a few years it was uncertain which company had the distribution rights, as Codemasters lost the distribution rights in 2014, and the game was retired from digital distribution.
+For a few years, it was uncertain which company had the distribution rights to the game, as Codemasters lost the rights in 2014, and the game was retired from digital distribution.
 During 2021, a small publisher called SNEG signed it with the original Rebel Act founders, and they released an updated version on Steam and GOG in October 2021.
-A Nintendo Switch port of this remaster was released digitally through the eShop in November 2022, published by Qubic Games.
-After a major update by new developers, Blade of Darkness gets HD graphics and other improvements, and it's also now available for PS5, Xbox Series, PS4, and Xbox One.
+A Nintendo Switch port of this remaster was released digitally through the eShop on 24 November 2022, published by Qubic Games.
+On 15 March 2023, it was released for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.